 Unemployment insurance fraud is knowingly making a false statement or withholding information in order to receive benefits they are not entitled to.
 False unemployment claims have been prevalent during the pandemic.
 Unemployment fraud is a type of criminal theft, and penalties depend on the extent of the unemployment benefits the defendant received.

 Workers’ comp fraud is making false statements on a workers’ compensation claim for the purpose of obtaining benefits that the person is not lawfully entitled to.
-It is always a felony, and the defendant forfeits all rights to compensation.
+It is always a felony, and you forfeit all rights to compensation.

 Legal References